ocaml/v2.ocaml.org/site/learn/tutorials/setting_up_with_oasis.md

   Command: $foo test/some_test_input
 ```

-`TestTools` allows to give the dependency
+`TestTools` allows to give the dependency.
 To enable and run the tests, run `configure --enable-tests` and `make test`.
 Tests are disabled by default.

 For unit testing, we can declare an executable only for tests, using the [oUnit](http://ounit.forge.ocamlcore.org/) testing framework for example, and a test using it.
 For this, we use the predefined flag `tests`.